Mixing - Process, Functions & Application

 room acoustics

 A neutral room is essential for making good decisions in the mix.
-Standing waves or false reflections can distort levels and frequencies.
-Therefore, professionals work with optimized room acoustics, e.g. through bass traps and absorbers.
+Standing waves or poor reflections can distort levels and frequencies.
+That is why professionals work with optimized room acoustics, for example with bass traps and absorbers.

-Depth gradation Describes the position of elements in the mix—"front" or "back."
+Depth Staging Describes the position of elements in the mix—"front" or "back."
 This depth is created through level, reverb, EQ, and transient control.
 It makes the mix three-dimensional and lively.

 dynamics

-A balanced mix thrives on dynamics – that is, contrasts between quiet and loud passages.
-Compressors and transient processing help to control these specifically without losing liveliness.
+A balanced mix thrives on dynamics - the contrast between quiet and loud passages.
+Compressors and transient processing help control those contrasts precisely without losing musical energy.

 More about dynamic processing